Baseball fever catching on

 On Monday, the Eagles won convincingly at home over Marquette, 14-1.
 Columbia pounded out 15 total hits for winning pitcher Sam Donald, who was solid over five innings.
 Brody Landgraf went 2-for-4 with a grand slam, and Eagles teammate Cash Bailey also contributed two hits with a homer.
 Mason Voegele went 3-for-4 with a triple and three runs, and Micah James also got in on the fun by going 2-for-3 with three RBIs.

 On Tuesday, it was a 17-1 win over Wood River.
+James went 3-for-4 with a homer, two doubles, and four RBIs.
+Bosch added three hits and three RBIs.

-On Friday, Columbia posted an impressive 2-0 victory over Belleville East.
+Last Friday, Columbia posted an impressive 2-0 victory over Belleville East.
 Brady Hemminghaus struck out seven over four and one-third shutout innings and was helped by RBIs from both James and Landgraf.

 This past Thursday, the Eagles won 14-4 over Wesclin.
 Landgraf and James came through again, both going 3-for-3 with a pair of RBIs.
 Ayden Sepich was the winning pitcher on this day, striking out seven in four innings.

 Last Wednesday, Columbia dropped a 2-1 contest to Roxana.
 No runs were scored in this game after the second inning.
-Landgraf had an RBI double, and Connor Basinski pitched well for the Eagles in defeat.
+Landgraf had an RBI double, and Basinski pitched well for the Eagles in defeat.

 Last Tuesday, the Eagles bested Roxana in eight innings, 7-1.
 Columbia scored six runs in the extra frame.
-Logan Bosch went 3-for-4 with an RBI, Sully Bonaldi collected two hits, and Donald pitched six solid innings.
+Bosch went 3-for-4 with an RBI, Sully Bonaldi collected two hits, and Donald pitched six solid innings.

-Columbia plays Wednesday at O’Fallon, hosts Wood River on Thursday, and then hosts Breese Central on Tuesday.
+Columbia hosts Breese Central on Tuesday.

-Waterloo (10-5) has run into some trouble of late.
+Waterloo (10-6) has run into some trouble of late.

 On Monday, it was a 15-5 beating at the hands of Mississippi Valley Conference foe Triad.
 Rowan Schilling went 2-for-2 with an RBI for the Bulldogs.

 On Tuesday, the Bulldogs were bolstered by a five-run fourth inning in a 7-3 win over Mt.
 Vernon.
+Chaten Kirchner had three hits.

 This past Thursday, Waterloo lost 15-9 at Marion.
 Trey Conrod went 2-for-4 with a home run, and Max Oswald drove in two runs in a losing effort.

-Wessel leads the Hawks in hitting at .333 with 12 RBIs and a dozen runs.
+Wessel leads the Hawks in hitting at .326 with 12 RBIs and a dozen runs.

 Schaefer is the top pitcher with a 3.98 ERA in just under 20 innings.